 Destinations throughout the Gulf and Southeast Coast keep perfected oyster soup recipes on hand throughout the chillier months.
-This one, adapted from Mosquito Supper Club (Artisan, 2020), combines its own salt pork and fresh shucked oysters into a chowder-like dish.
+This one, adapted from Mosquito Supper Club ([Artisan, 2020] available through the Local Palate Marketplace), combines its own salt pork and fresh shucked oysters into a chowder-like dish.
 Plan in advance for this recipe—the salt pork should cure about three days before you make the soup.

-Think of pozole like the Southwestern cousin to chili.
+Think of pozole like the Southwestern cousin of chili.
 Rich with pork and warm chili flavors, this version from Irene’s in Austin calls for dried corn instead of the traditional hominy.

 Bland butternut soups, be gone!
-This recipe from A’Verde Cocina and Tequila Library in Cary, North Carolina, pulls in smoky warmth from roasted chiles and hazelnuts.
-Don’t balk at the amount of brown sugar; this soup can stand up to it.
+This fall soup recipe from A’Verde Cocina and Tequila Library in Cary, North Carolina, pulls in smoky warmth from roasted chiles and hazelnuts.
+Don’t balk at the amount of brown sugar.
+This soup can stand up to it.

 “I really enjoy the rich texture parsnips have when slowly roasted,” says Blackberry Farm’s executive chef Cassidee Dabney, creator of this creamy elixir.
 “In the cooler months, I often make batches of parsnip soup.
 I’ll have some for dinner or incorporate the soup into a casserole or tart base.”